 Breakfasts are by invitation only.
 To learn more about attending a future breakfast, please contact Johanna Bonewitz at firstname.lastname@example.org.

-Reproductive Rights, Economic Inequality & Presidential Politics – December 16, 2015
+The Politics of Reproductive Rights and Economic Inequality – December 16, 2015

 Please join us for a breakfast conversation with Andrea Flynn and Alexis McGill Johnson.
-Flynn and Johnson will make the case that improving the economic security of women and families—paramount in this election cycle and for ensuring our national economic wellbeing—will require securing and expanding access to comprehensive reproductive health care.
+Flynn and Johnson will make the case that progressives must do more to counter the anti-choice ideologies and policies that threaten the health, economic security, and safety of American women and their families.

 Wednesday, December 16, 2015